This programme has now closed for applications. We’ll open for expression of interest for the 2020/21 programme soon.

-We know that running organisations and projects like these is different from running other types of business.
-So we’ve designed a support programme to help you gain the head-space, support network and funding you need to grow a stronger, more sustainable community business.
+Running organisations and projects like these is different from running other types of business.
+So this support programme is designed to help people gain the head-space, support network and funding needed to grow a stronger, more sustainable community business.

 - A free learning programme, to help you develop your income and impact